pivotal-cf/kiln/README.md

 _Kiln bakes tiles_

-Kiln helps tile developers build products for Pivotal Operations Manager.
+Kiln helps tile developers build products for [VMware Tanzu Operations Manager](https://network.tanzu.vmware.com/products/ops-manager/).
 It provides an opinionated folder structure and templating capabilities.
 It is designed to be used both in CI environments and in command-line to produce a tile.